 Also, if you go and buy macaroni and cheese at a big chain grocery store, you’ll likely be presented with a dozen different brands to choose from.
 Therefore, companies have to focus heavily on branding and advertising to pick their product.
 That isn’t the case at Aldi.
 So instead, one or maybe two options for macaroni and cheese will be presented.
 Instead of staring at a shelf to decide which of the 12 options is best for your family, you pick the one available and go.

-When we started shopping at Aldi it did take some time to adjust to the more limited selection.
+When we started shopping at Aldi, it did take some time to adjust to the more limited selection.
 However, we have been able to find almost everything to meet our family’s grocery needs—all for a fraction of the cost of supermarkets.

 2) Few Workers and Higher Salaries

-Paying your employees more seems to be counter-intuitive to having lower prices for the consumer.
-In some cases, that may be true but not in the case of Aldi.
+Paying your employees more seems counter-intuitive to have lower prices for the consumer.
+In some cases, that may be true, but not in the case of Aldi.
 One of my favorite parts about recruiting for Aldi was how happy people were to find their new salaries.
-Cashiers would sometimes go from minimum wage up to $15 an hour.
-Assistant managers would increase their hourly pay by $5 an hour.
+Cashiers would sometimes go from minimum wage to $15 an hour, and assistant managers would increase their hourly pay by $5 an hour.
 That can be life-changing money to some people.

 At the same time, a higher salary comes with higher expectations.
 Aldi workers earn every penny of their extra hourly wage.
-You’ll rarely walk into an Aldi store and see an employee sitting idol.
+As a result, you’ll rarely walk into an Aldi store and see an employee sitting idol.
 Instead, they are constantly on the move, stocking shelves, cleaning, or famously moving people through lines at a record pace.

-With all that said, the main reason why their staffing model helps keep costs low is because of the few employees on site at any time.
+With all that said, the main reason why their staffing model helps keep costs low is because of the few employees on-site at any time.
 A supermarket may have dozens of employees working at any time.
 Aldi usually has three or four staff working at any time.
 This means that despite their higher salaries, the overall cost to Aldi is much lower than larger grocery stores.

 3) Incredible Efficiency